-Today, men's minds are recognizing the dawn of freedom; they are realizing that every man should be free to worship God in his own way.
+Today, men's men's minds are recognizing the dawn of freedom; they are realizing that every man should be free to worship God in his own way.
 This, if true and insisted upon, sounds the death knell of theology.
 This will not mean (in the coming new age) that every man will pick a theological school to which he will choose to adhere.
-His own God- illumined mind will search for truth and he will interpret it for himself.
+His own God--illumined mind will search for truth and he will interpret it for himself.
 The day of theology is over and that of a living truth is with us.
 This the orthodox churches refuse to recognize.
-Truth is essentially non-controversial; where controversy emerges, the concept is [page 196] usually secondary in importance and consists largely of men's ideas about truth.
+Truth is essentially non-controversial; where controversy emerges, the concept is [page 196]usually secondary in importance and consists largely of men'smen's ideas about truth.

 Men have gone far today in the rejection of dogmas and doctrine and this is good and right and encouraging.
 It signifies progress, but, as yet, the churches fail to see in this the workings of divinity.
-Freedom of thought, the questioning of presented truths, a refusal to accept the teachings of the churches in terms of the past theology, and a rejection of imposed ecclesiastical authority are characteristic of spiritual thinking at this time; this is regarded by orthodox churchmen as indicative of dangerous tendencies and as a turning away from God and, consequently, of a loss of the sense of divinity.
+Freedom of_thought, the questioning of presented truths, a refusal to accept the teachings of the churches in terms of the past theology, and a rejection of imposed ecclesiastical authority are characteristic of creative spiritual thinking at this time; this is regarded by orthodox churchmen as indicative of dangerous tendencies and as a turning away from God and, consequently, of a loss of the sense of divinity.
 It indicates exactly the reverse.

 Perhaps as serious, because of its effect upon untold thousands of the more ignorant public, are the materialistic and political ambitions of the churches.
-In the Eastern faiths this is not so prominently the case; in the Western world, this tendency is fast bringing on the destruction of the churches.
+In the Eastern faiths this is not so prominently the case; in the Western world, this tendency is fast bringing on the destructiondegeneration of the churches.
 In the Oriental religions, a disastrous negativity has prevailed; the truths given out have not sufficed to better the daily life of the believer or to anchor the truths creatively upon the physical plane.
 The effect of the Eastern doctrines is largely subjective and negative as to daily affairs.
 The negativity of the theological interpretations of the Buddhist and Hindu Scriptures have kept the people in a quiescent condition from which they are slowly beginning to emerge.
 The Mohammedan faith is, like the Christian, a positive presentation of truth though very materialistic; both these faiths have been militant and political in their activities.

-[page 197] The great Western faith, Christianity, has been definitely objective in its presentation of truth; this was needed.
+The great Western faith, Christianity, has been definitely objective in its presentation of truth; this was needed.
 It has been militant, fanatical, grossly materialistic and ambitious.
-It has combined political objectives with pomp and ceremony, with great stone structures, with power and an imposed authority of a most cramping nature question of doctrine and all of them were originally sincere and clean and relatively pure and good.
-All have steadily deteriorated since the day of their inception and today the following sad and serious situation can be found: -
+It has combined political objectives with pomp and ceremony, with great stone structures, with power and an imposed authority of a most cramping nature.